phase2/frontend-docs/docs/index.md

 ![Particle Logo Astrogoat](img/astrogoat.png)

+Particle is an opinionated set of tools and examples to:

+1. Build an application-agnostic **design system** of asset files like Twig, Sass, javascript, and images
+1. Apply that design system to a locally-served **Pattern Lab** for rapid prototyping
+1. Apply that design system to a **Drupal or Grav theme**

 ## Provides

-- Drupal theme and Pattern Lab app
+- Drupal theme, Grav theme,  and Pattern Lab app
 - Strict [Atomic Design](http://atomicdesign.bradfrost.com/) component structure
-- Webpack bundling of all CSS, javascript, font, and static image assets for multiple targets (Drupal theme and Pattern Lab)
+- Webpack bundling of all CSS, javascript, font, and static image assets for multiple targets (Drupal theme, Grav theme, Pattern Lab)
-- Webpack Dev Server for local hosting and auto asset injection into Pattern Lab and Drupal
+- [Webpack Dev Server](https://github.com/webpack/webpack-dev-server) for local hosting and hot reloading of assets into Pattern Lab
 - [Twig namespaced paths](https://symfony.com/doc/current/templating/namespaced_paths.html) automatically added into Drupal theme and Pattern Lab config.
 Within any twig file, `@atoms/thing.twig` means the same thing to Drupal theme and Pattern Lab.
+- Iconfont auto-generation
 - Bootstrap 4 integration, used for all starting example components
-- Iconfont auto-generation
-- FontAwesome, if you don't need to generate your own icons
 - Auto-linting against the [AirBnB JavaScript Style Guide](https://github.com/airbnb/javascript) and sane Sass standards
 - All Webpack and Gulp files are fully configurable